Western Michigan University

 John A. Yellich is the director of the Michigan Geological Survey at Western Michigan University.

-Yellich received his bachelor's and master's degrees in geology from WMU, and professional geologist certification from the American Institute of Professional Geologists.
-Yellich brings more than 40 years of geologic experience in mineral exploration and development, environmental consulting, business operations and safety compliance.
+Yellich received his bachelor's and master's degrees from WMU, and his professional geologist certification from the American Institute of Professional Geologists.
+Yellich brings more than 40 years of geologic experience in mineral exploration and development, environmental consulting, business operations, and safety compliance.
 He has worked in more than 30 states conducting mineral and petroleum assessments in the United States, Canada, Australia and China.

 Yellich has authored a number of Canadian Securities Administration feasibility reports to validate exploration information.
 He has guided and reviewed several surface water and ground water investigations and negotiated regulatory agreements during the conduct of environmental liability assessments for Fortune 50 companies.

 Yellich has worked extensively on mineral exploration models testing, confirmation and successful validation of potential targets in Michigan, Minnesota and Canada.
 He developed a business model for assessing corporate environmental liabilities for many lessees of Fortune 50 in 21 states, and the process for expedited abatement liabilities.